Dorimuhai/UpinRobot/README.md

 ## - VegetaRobot
 ## - zeusRobot
-## - ValtAoiRobot
-## - emikoRobot
--> thanks for giving me permission to fetch the button in your main.py
+## - emikoRobot  -> thanks for giving me permission to fetch the button in your main.py
 ## - Image-Editorbot
 ## and thanks for the others 😊

 # ✨ Support